- How Many Drinks Is Binge Drinking

 Binge drinking is drinking more than the ideal amount of alcohol on a given occasion.
 For men, it is more than five drinks, and for women, it is more than four drinks on any one occasion, during two preceding weeks.
 Such a pattern of drinking increases the blood alcohol level to more than the permissible 0.08 grams (30mg/100ml of blood in India (2) on the blood alcohol calculator (BAC).

 The teen may begin with a drink or two for the thrill of it.
 The problem arises when they start drinking more than they can handle.

 Binge drinkers are not necessarily addicted to alcohol, but they tend to ‘get drunk’ whenever they drink.
 A teen is considered to be a binge drinker if he or she:

-- Drinks large quantities of alcohol deliberately, to get drunk.
+- Drinks large quantities of alcohol just to get drunk.

 - Indulges in occasional, but irregular, bouts of heavy alcohol consumption.